MSPoulaei/CNN_Project/README.md

 # Convolution Neural Network Project

+this project gets an image and filters it and give you the result image

-This project is written in VHDL and python
+It is written in VHDL and python

 with python your input image will be converted to gray color image and its pixels will be saved in a file with vhdl part your image will be filtered by some random filter and the results will be saved in a file